Compatibility with other libraries#

 >>> print(response.from_cache, response.html.links)

-Or if you are using install_cache()
+Or if you are using install_cache(), you can use the session_factory argument:

 >>> install_cache(session_factory=CachedHTMLSession)